denver92john/captains-client/README.md

 There's two primary functions to Captains: Lists and Teams.

 ### Lists
 The list functionality is where lists can be created.
 Once a list is created, you can then add items to the list by clicking on the list's name on the Lists page.
-When the list name is clicked on, the user will be taken to the the names page.
+When the list name is clicked on, the user will be taken to the the Names page.
 Once there the user can add items/names to that list.

 Lists Page
 ![Lists page](src/img/lists_page.png)